gregory-ledenev/java-class-extension/README.md

     }
 }
 ```
-The core of the library is the `ClassExtension` class, which offers methods for dynamically finding and creating extension objects as needed.
 Using `ClassExtension`, shipping an item becomes as simple as calling:

 ```java
 ClassExtension.extension(item, Item_Shippable.class).ship()